 Academic performance is monitored carefully by the Progress and Promotion Committee of the Department of Physician Assistant Studies program, and students either not maintaining steady progress or not demonstrating adequate academic progress at midterm as defined earlier in the bulletin will be barred from future registration in the program and placed on College Academic Alert (CAA).

-Within a semester where remediation is required, students who fail to comply with the remediation standards will be placed on College Academic Alert (CAA).
+Within a semester where remediation is required, students who fail to comply with the remediation standards outlined in the PA Didactic and Clinical Student Handbooks will be placed on College Academic Alert (CAA).
 All students where conditions of probation have been established will be subject to Progress and Promotion Committee review and possible CAA action should they fail to fulfill the conditions.
 It is possible that a student be barred from registration for academic reasons even though the student’s cumulative GPA exceeds 2.800.
-Students concerned about their academic progress should consult the remediation protocol defined in the PA student handbook.
+Students concerned about their academic progress should consult the remediation protocol and academic progress section defined in the PA student handbook.

 3. Academic Dismissal – Professional Integrity

 Students may be dismissed from the Physician Assistant Studies program for failure to maintain professional integrity standards, which may include, but are not limited to:

 A. Failure to comply with the Physician Assistant Studies Program Honor Code and Professional Code of Conduct.